 Welcome to Washington Water Trails Association, where the public’s right to access Washington’s waters is paramount.
 WWTA is your advocate, working to expand, protect, and steward Washington’s amazing aquatic natural resources.
-Check the calendar for upcoming events; spring is right around the corner.

 We checked on our first-ever site at Camano Island State Park July 31, 2017, and it’s looking good, although the sign post could use a bit of paint!
 This site was established by Tom Steinburn on April 24th, 1993, and is just waiting for someone to make it their home for the night.
 While it is reserved for human-powered craft, anyone can walk-in to enjoy it, as long as it’s not being used.

 Don Crook and Michael Silence have been going to great effort to update signs all throughout the San Juan Islands.
 A big thanks to them and all of our volunteers!
 If you would like to volunteer, email or give us a call.

 UPDATE: Hanford Reach is off the list.
 It will remain a National Monument.

 “The Hanford Reach, the Columbia River’s last non-tidal, free-flowing stretch, makes up most of this section.
 The area is marked by vistas and tall bluffs, and is rich in archaeology, history, wildlife and plant life.
 The chalky cliffs at White Bluffs hold fossils thousands of years old.
 As you paddle, be on the lookout for deer, coyotes, pelicans, bald and golden eagles, and dozens of other waterfowl.” – Greater Columbia Water Trail (website)